anywhichway/lmdb-oql/README.md

 ## Operators

 Operators take either 0 or 1 argument.
-If on the left side of a join, there should be 1 argument.
+If on the left side of a join, there should be 0 or 1 argument.
+Zero argument operators are typically used to test the type of the value being compared, e.g. `$isZIPCode()`.
 On the right side of a join, providing no argument compares the value to the left.
 Providing 1 argument creates a right outer join where the right side value satisfies the operator.

 The documentation below just shows how to use the operator with a single argument.
 The `item being compared` for each definition below is the value of a property in an object on either the left or right side of a join.

 ### Logical

-`$and` - NOT YET IMPLEMENTED

-`$or` - NOT YET IMPLEMENTED

-`$not` - NOT YET IMPLEMENTED
+`$and(...operatorCalls)` - returns the item being compared if it satisfies all conditions, otherwise `undefined`

+`$or(...operatorCalls)` - returns the item being compared if it satisfies any condition, otherwise `undefined`

+`$not(operatorCall)` - returns the item being compared if it does not satisfy the condition, otherwise `undefined`

 ### Types

 `$type(value:any)` - returns item being compared if it is of type value, otherwise `undefined`

-`$instanceof` - NOT YET IMPLEMENTED

 `$isOdd(value:any)` - returns item being compared if it is odd, otherwise `undefined`